What is stock photography?

 What you will learn over a period of time is a better understanding of what makes a good commercial image and you cannot put a price on that.
 You will get much fussier over the “snaps” that you take and you will strive to get that great light and perfect composition.
 So expect your overall standard of photography to improve.
 Effectively your images are being peer reviewed by thousands!
 I have already noticed I am much more aware of lighting, background and the other aspects of a successful photograph.
 But the fun and challenge is still there – just a little more focussed (forgive the pun)!

 The industry standard software is Photoshop and I am sure everyone knows about that.
-I use Photoshop Elements which is a cut down version of Photoshop and more than adequate for my simple needs.
+I use Photoshop Elements which is a cut down version of Photoshop but more than adequate for my simple needs.
 Photoshop Elements is often bundled with the software provided with your camera so it won’t cost you anything.
 There are other products on the market and they pretty much do the same type of thing.
 It is all down to what you feel comfortable with using.
+If you choose to use Photoshop there is a steep learning curve.
+It’s an amazing piece of software.
+I am increasingly using Lightroom (the classic version) on a desktop.
+This has a lot of photo editing options and is a great library for your photos.
 Now on to the uploading process.

-- Check the photos – Do it at 100% to see if they are out of focus or have other image problems and to look for trademarks etc. More about that later.
+Check your photos – Do it at 100% to see if they are out of focus or have other image problems and to look for trademarks etc. More about that later.

-- Decide whether it is royalty free or editorial – The financial rewards for royalty free can be greater but if your photo is newsworthy and includes groups of people or trademarks I would go for editorial.
-If you have people in the picture you will need model release forms completed for every person.
+Decide whether it is royalty free or editorial – The financial rewards for royalty free can be greater but if your photo is newsworthy and includes groups of people or trademarks I would go for editorial.
+This is the bread and butter of photojournalism.
+If you choose royalty free (RF) and if you have people in the picture you will need model release forms completed for every person.
 No exceptions.
 It is a little more complicated with properties.
+Copyright and intellectual property is a minefield that I avoid in my photo sales by being careful on what I upload.
 Some agencies use rights managed which is a little like royalty free but usually for a specific purpose for a limited time.
+That is generally being phased out.

-- Write a brief description of the image – This just needs to be pretty factual but something that persuades someone to buy
+Write a brief description of the image – This just needs to be pretty factual but something that persuades someone to buy.
+Avoid the use of flowery language like “attractive” or “stunning”.

-- Assign it to a category – These are fairly self explanatory but don’t expect it to fit precisely and avoid using categories that don’t apply.
-Most agencies ask for this.
+Assign it to a category – These are fairly self explanatory but don’t expect it to fit precisely and avoid using categories that don’t apply.
+Most agencies don’t ask for this now.
 It helps buyers to search and browse.

-If you are signed up with a number of agencies there are a number of ways you can speed up this process.
-You can copy tittles etc from one image in an agency to the same image in a different agency so you only write the text once and copy and paste as needed.
+Workflow – If you are signed up with a number of agencies there are a number of ways you can speed up this process.
+You can copy titles etc., from one image in an agency to the same image in a different agency so you only write the text once and copy and paste as needed.
 I would highly recommend attaching metadata to the image using the likes of IPTC.
 This significantly speeds up the process.
-Also be aware that there is software than can help you upload many images to multiple agencies.
+Also be aware that there is software that can help you upload many images to multiple agencies.
 Your workflow is what saves you time.
+You might consider the use of templates or presets.
+It all depends on your style of photography.

-Next comes the approval or review process.
-This is done by the agencies to check whether your images reach their standards and can be released for sale.
+Approval or review process – This is done by the agencies to check whether your images reach their standards and can be released for sale.
 This is not an automatic process.
 Someone does actually look at your image.
-This is changing though!
+This is changing though and AI is starting to be used!
 You will certainly learn from rejections and you should expect plenty of them.
 The process of rejection is somewhat quirky but that is all part of the challenge and it will certainly develop your understanding of microstock photography and improve your commercial sense.
-Remembering that a fundamental part of the approval process is to look for commercially attractive and not just visually attractive photos.
+Remember that a fundamental part of the approval process is to look for commercially attractive and not just visually attractive photos.
 It is not unusual to get an image rejected by one agency that sells well with another.

 Finally, you will get paid once you reach the relevant minimum payout limit.
 But you will also have the joy of knowing that others like your pictures enough to pay money for them.
-The only thing you will never know from most of the agencies is what the images are being used for.
+The only thing you will never know from most of the agencies is what the images are actually being used for.
 I’m always curious about that.
+It’s sometimes worth doing a web search on your name or business name.
+You will be amazed what some images are used for.
+It’s a good way of identifying those that have been stolen too.
+Online can be a bit like the wild west.
+You nearly always retain the copyright and people should pay you for the use of your images.

 Once you have had a read of the above do go on and look at the individual agencies below and see what you think.
-Please use my referral links if you think you might sign up with them.
-That costs you nothing and I may get a little income from it.
+I can send you a referral link.
+That doesn’t cost you anything and makes a little extra for me.

 What can you do next